 As a Conservation Corps member, you’ll roll up your sleeves, get outside, and create lasting conservation for your community.
 You’ll not only learn about ecological restoration, you’ll also gain leadership and teamwork skills that will no doubt lead to even better opportunities.
 Our Conservation Corps programs are an incredible experience for teenagers and adults alike.
 We specifically reach out to low-income neighborhoods, fostering the next generation of stewards for our forest preserves in Cook County.

 Chicago Conservation Leadership Corps (CCLC) is our flagship program for high school students.
 If you’re interested in learning about conservation and putting what you learn to direct action, then CCLC is the perfect opportunity for you!
 CCLC is a six-week, paid summer program that will teach you about environmental restoration while learning about team work and responsibility.
 Partnering with the Student Conservation Association, CCLC began in 2009 and has grown every year.
-In 2016, we hired over 70 students and leaders and we plan on hiring more in 2017!
+In 2017, we hired 120 students and leaders and we plan on hiring more in 2018!

-Palos Crew, Roving Crew, and Fox River Crew
+Palos Crew, Roving Crew, Fox River Crew, and Calumet Crew

-For individuals ready to explore a professional career in restoration, apply to our Palos Crew, Roving Crew, or Fox River Crew.
-As a corps member in one of these crews, you will work year-round to remove invasive species and restore native plants throughout the forest preserves in Cook County.
-The Palos, Roving, and Fox River Crews also have a focus on professional development, and encourages corps members to pursue careers and education in conservation.
+Individuals ready to explore a professional career in restoration can apply to our Palos Crew, Roving Crew, Fox River Crew, or Calumet Crew.
+As a Conservation Corps crew member, you will work year-round to remove invasive species and restore native plants throughout the forest preserves in Cook County.
+There is also a focus on professional development and crew members are encouraged to pursue careers and education in conservation.
 Please visit the “Jobs and Opportunities” page for current openings.